simjega/nupic.tools/README.md

 - *contributor*: Ensures pull request originator is within a contributor listing
 - *fastForward*: Ensures the pull request `head` has the `master` branch merged into it

+## Testing

+To test, you must install `mocha`:

+    npm install mocha -g

+Then, run:

+    mocha --recursive

 ## Notes

 A lot of crap gets dumped to stdout at the moment.